bbatsov/prelude/doc/index.md

 All the third-party packages that it bundles are carefully vetted and are known to be of good quality and to have reliable maintainers.
 That generally means that Prelude's unlikely to immediate adopt some shiny new package, that has established tried and true alternatives.

-## Features

-* Improved UX, that's still in line with Emacs traditions
-* Sane defaults of baseline Emacs functionality
-* A curated set of 3rd party packages to enhance the base functionality
-* Simple modular architecture
-* Easy customization